YurongYou/rlTORCS/README.md

 * `server`: bool value, set `true` to run on a server
 * `game_config`: string, the name of game configuration file, should be stored in the `game_config` folder
-* `use_RGB`: bool value, set `true` to use RGB visual observation, otherwise gray scale visual observation
+* `use_RGB`: bool value, set `true` to use RGB visual observation, otherwise grayscale visual observation
 * `mkey`: integer, the key to set up memory sharing.
 Different running environment should have different mkey
 * `auto_back`: bool value,  set `false` to disable the car's ability to reverse its gear (for going backward)